Overcome's Model Explained

 Ways to Help More People

 Apart from supporting those based in LMICs, we'd like to work out the most impactful demographics to support.
-For example, supporting charity founders' wellbeing not only affects their individual productivity, but also the beneficiaries of the charities.
+For example, supporting charity founders' wellbeing affects their individual productivity and the beneficiaries of their charities.

 Staying Small